-This document outlines the steps needed to setup the IdeaScale Slack App.
+This document outlines the steps needed to take on the Slack app to connect with IdeaScale.

 Search for "IdeaScale", and install it.

 In this step, the community administrator is prompted with an authorization interface in which, it prompts if we want to give access to this app or not.
 Select "Authorize" to proceed.

 Please note: You do NOT need to be an Administrator in Slack, however your Slack Administrator will be notified to authorize the integration.
 Authorization is required in order to proceed with installing the IdeaScale app on the Slack workspace.

 After we’ve completed the first step, we now need to authorize against Slack.
 We can do that by basically entering any command, for example "/ideascale login".

 When you type "/ideascale login" or any other command, you will get this message, "Oops, looks like your workspace hasn't been registered with IdeaScale Slack App."